tejasri19/Stressnet/README.md

-## Data Pre-processing with Orthomosaic using R libraries
+### Data Pre-processing with Orthomosaic (Raster file) using R libraries

-### To segment ROI (region of interest) from the orthomosaic, we have used R libraries.
+#### To segment ROI (region of interest) from the orthomosaic, we have used R libraries.
 Our code is intended to process multiple shapefiles within a specified directory and crop a raster image using each shapefile's boundaries.
 A detailed description of the libraries used is provided below:

 1. rgdal, tools and raster are installed.
 2. The shapefile is loaded and processed using raster function.